IC-DevOps-Career-Path/ic-devops-batch3/git-assignment-1/TihamShafi-ICDB3_132/git_assignment_01.md

   <div align="center">
     Branching is really crucial because,<br>
     it allows multiple developers to work on different features or fixes simultaneously,<br><b>without affecting the main codebase</b><br>
-    As you are not affecting the main codebase, it is much safer.
+    As you are not affecting the main branch, it is much safer. ✅
   </div><br><br>

   <ul>